BrightLab-ANVIL/Practice/README.md

 # Practice

-A place to practice git (with code that processes MRI files using bash, AFNI and FSL)
+A place to practice git (with code that processes MRI files using bash, AFNI and FSL).
 --------------

 This repository contains two scripts that pre-process a T1-weighted MRI dataset.